hexinfra/gorox/README.md

     shell> ./gorox help

+If you are running Gorox on Linux and need to listen on ports < 1024 without root privilege, you can run the linux "setcap" command with "sudo" to grant suid option to your gorox binary (make sure your filesystem was mounted with "suid" option for this command to work):

+    shell> sudo setcap cap_net_bind_service=+ep ./gorox

 To install Gorox, simply move the whole Gorox directory to where you like.
 You may also add the directory to your $PATH so you can run "gorox" without "./".